jarro2783/cxxopts/README.md

 ## Version 3 breaking changes

-If you have used version 2, there are a couple of breaking changes in version 3 that you should be aware of.
+If you have used version 2, there are a couple of breaking changes in (the as yet unreleased, current master) version 3 that you should be aware of.
 If you are new to `cxxopts` you can skip this section.

 The parser no longer modifies its arguments, so you can pass a const `argc` and `argv` and expect them not to be changed.